mulesoft-catalyst/canary-policy-mule-4/README.md

 | Package policy | mvn clean install |
 | Publish to Exchange - Make sure to update the pom.xml file with your org ID - | mvn deploy |

+### Debugging
+The following package can be added to the log4j2.xml configuration ```com.mule.policies.canary``` In Debug mode, it will print the following checkpoints:
+- Weights array print.
+This is important to understand how the array was created based on the input parameters
+- Current status of the Traffic Object Store, used to keep track of the metadata of the requests (only if is the first time you're creating it)
+- Incoming Request attributes, before routing the endpoints
+- Destination Endpoint.
+Wether it is the original or the canary URL
+- Flag indicating the Traffic Object Store will be updated

 ### Limitations
 NOTE: The recommended approach to manage Canary Releases should be having a third party component, outside Anypoint Platform, specially designed to handle this kind of needs.
 For instance, nginx provides a module called [split clients](https://nginx.org/en/docs/http/ngx_http_split_clients_module.html?_ga=2.76046677.1103157284.1620664242-1521291711.1620664242 ), useful to assign percentages of traffic that we want to redirect to defined clients (hosts).
 The solution provided here is a custom solution, provided by Professional Services and and that may not have official product support.